ibm-cloud-docs/sap/sap-terraform-automate-bw-4hana.md

 6. On the workspace **Settings** page, in the Input variables section, review the default input variables and provide values that match your solution:
      * Your API key
      * Your private SSH key from your local machine
      * The ID for the SSH key that you created and uploaded to IBM Cloud.
-Enter the SSH key Id in square brackets and quotes, for example [ "ibmcloud_ssh_key_UUID1","ibmcloud_ssh_key_UUID2",... ].
+Enter the SSH key ID in square brackets and quotation marks, for example [ "ibmcloud_ssh_key_UUID1","ibmcloud_ssh_key_UUID2",... ].
      * The floating IP address for your bastion server.
      * The Region for your resources
      * The Zone for your resources